-Walking in Autumn in north Norfolk is a delight.
+Walking in autumn in north Norfolk is a delight.
 The blaze of colour, crisp air and huge bright blue skies offer fabulous scenery along tranquil walking routes.
-Whether you’re on a family walk, taking a leisurely ramble or going on a long hike, some of the most rewarding walks in north Norfolk take place during the Autumn season.
-Here’s our top five Autumn walks.
+Whether you’re on a family walk, taking a leisurely ramble or going on a long hike, some of the most rewarding walks in north Norfolk take place during this season.
+Here’s our top five autumn walks.

 A view of the coast line at NWT Holmes Dunes

 Blakeney Freshes and Blakeney Village: Blakeney Freshes is another area of the Nature Reserve, with wonderful wildlife such as waders and wildfowl.
 This 7.5 mile circular walk takes you around the Freshes, with fantastic views of the whole Nature Reserve and through Blakeney Village.
-Ideal for spotting Autumn wildlife, keep an eye out for birds on the grazing marshes and reed beds.
-The views of the salt marsh are amazing in the Autumn with miles of browns, reds and golds.
+Ideal for spotting autumn wildlife, keep an eye out for birds on the grazing marshes and reed beds.
+The views of the salt marsh are amazing at this time of year, with miles of browns, reds and golds.
 An ideal walk for families.
 For a break along the way, stop off at Wiveton Hall Café.

 A view of Blakeney Freshes